edgedb/edgedb/docs/guides/auth/index.rst

 Magic link offers only one setting: ``token_time_to_live``.
 This determines how long after sending the magic link is valid.

-You will also need to configure SMTP so that the magic link emails can be sent.
+You will also need to configure SMTP in order to send magic link emails.
 For local testing, you can use the same method used for SMTP previously for :ref:`the email and password provider
 <ref_guide_auth_overview_email_password>`.